2022/04/02

 Its tanks would play a minor role with occasional direct fire support and they would be able to ambush hostile tanks with delaying action tactics, thus deterring rapid mechanised attacks (which could overburden the indirect fire support).
 The brigade would need to be able to fight with much dispersion.
 It would be a defence-only force until the tanks arrive, and then become limited offence-capable with the tanks.

-It would receive the icon of an infantry brigade in NATO HQs, but I don't want to call it like that because it' really a tried of sensors + artillery + infantry (with tanks being support to the infantry mostly).
+It would receive the icon of an infantry brigade in NATO HQs, but I don't want to call it like that because it' really a triad of sensors + artillery + infantry (with tanks being support to the infantry mostly).

 The Leichte Brigade is back on the table in my opinion because the Ukraine War showed that Russian tanks are indeed much more vulnerable to infantry anti-tank hardware than is state of the art.
 A single Leichte Brigade would have massacred the equivalent of four Russian brigades Northwest of Kyiv due to its artillery strength.